256dpi/naos/README.md

 All devices will subscribe to the local `naos/get/+`, `naos/set/+` and `naos/unset/+` topics to handle configuration read, write and delete requests.
 The device will acknowledge read and write actions by responding with the saved value on the local topic `naos/value/+`.

+### Remote Logging

+All devices will subscribe to the local `naos/record` topic and enable or disable remote logging when `on` or `off` is supplied respectively.
+The device will send log messages to the local `naos/log` topic if remote logging is activated.

 ### Firmware Update

 All devices will subscribe to the local `naos/update/begin` topic and wait for an update request of the format `total_size`.
 If one is received the device will publish a request for the next chunk of data by publishing a `max_size` message to the local `naos/update/next` topic.
 The other end will then publish the next chunk of data to the local `naos/update/write` topic and wait for the next chunk request.
 When all data has been written the updater publishes a message to the local `naos/update/finish` topic to make the device commit the update and restart to the newly received firmware.